What is the Wisdom of a Broken Heart?

 A broken heart might seem a strange topic for a Christmas Day blog post.
 But the holidays are a tough time for people with a broken heart.
 Is there any pain more unbearable?
 We are offered the slim consolation that time will help us heal.
 Our culture encourages us to deny our pain or hurry it along.
-When we are in pain, we tend to actively distract ourselves from actually experiencing the powerful emotions that are the only keys to closure for what we have lost.
+What is the wisdom in a broken heart?

 The ancient Stoic philosophers remind us that pain is an unavoidable part of human existence.
 It is an accepted sign of mental health to pursue healthy pleasures and avoid unnecessary pain.

 A broken heart presents us with a precious opportunity to deepen and grow.
 But pain doesn’t offer it’s deeper consolations automatically.
 It is for us to decide the meaning we make of our pain.
 Pain can transport us into uncharted realms of possibility.

 The loss of a partner through death or divorce is often a herald of profound change.
 But we can summon a reserve of inner strength by asking ourselves beautiful and compelling questions.
 Things will never be the same.
 You will never be the same.
 But what you have learned will remain.

 The Stoics remind us that while we may lack control over what is happening, there are always specific things, negligible though they may seem, that are within our control.
 You can control your degree of self-care, for example.
 The wisdom of a broken heart begins with extreme self-care.

 Grieving is often accompanied by a loss of appetite and sleep.
 These two deteriorations in self-care may depress the immune system, and perhaps aggravate any underlying, but otherwise dormant medical conditions.

 Widowed people have a higher risk of general illness.
 They also are subject to bouts of anxiety and depression which can further depress their immune systems.
 Change in coping behaviors may also be maladaptive (i.e. drinking or drugging).
 Grief can become a vicious circle of poor self-care, anxiety, depression, and self-medication.
 We grieve forever because we love forever.

 Earlier this year, Danish researchers also discovered that people who have lost their partners have an increased risk of developing an irregular heartbeat.
 This a significant risk factor for stroke and heart failure.

 If you are enduring your first month of grief, make sure that you get sufficient social support, sleep, and proper nourishment.

 Be careful with your alcohol intake.
 Realize that proper self-care of your body is a doorway into healing your grief.

 You may also work to control your thoughts.
-You can challenge and interrupt painful memories of a lost love, or you can feed your mind by reading helpful books, spending time with supportive friends and family, and prayer if you are spiritually inclined.
+You can challenge and interrupt painful memories of lost love, or you can feed your mind by reading helpful books, spending time with supportive friends and family, and prayer if you are spiritually inclined.

 Prayer and meditation may transport you into beautiful questions that will help you to find meaning.
 Anticipate that through self-care, reflection, and meditation you will uncover a richer, deeper inner-self to help you move forward with clarity.